brunomikoski/ScriptableObjectCollection/README.md

-Most of the time when dealing with Scriptable Object they all belong to some sort of collections, let's say for example all your consumables on the game?
+Most of the time when dealing with Scriptable Objects they all belong to some sort of collection, let's say for example all your consumables on the game?
 Or maybe all your weapons?
 Or even all your in-app purchases.
-And dealing with this can be quite challenging since you have to rely on proper naming of those scriptable objects, this can become a problem super fast as the project continues to grow.
+Dealing with this can be quite challenging since you have to rely on proper naming of those scriptable objects, this can become a problem super fast as the project continues to grow.

 The ScriptableObjectCollection exists to help you deal with scriptable objects without losing your sanity!
-Its a set of tools that will make your life a lot easier.
+It's a set of tools that will make your life a lot easier.

 ![wizard](/Documentation~/create-collection-wizzard.png)